samlet/tour_bot_zh/README.md

 # a tour bot

-Chinese and English speaking robot.
+Chinese and English speaking bot.